Jürgen Hennig: Works

-Hennig has written numerous fundamental research papers on the development of Magnetic Resonance Imaging (MRI).
+Hennig’s research work was aimed at fundamental, preclinical, clinical research as well as clinical applications.
+His main areas of research were neurology and neuroscience, oncology, cardiac and cardiovascular, and metabolic research.
+His goal was to give space for free and fundamental research, but once a new method turned out to be clinically useful, he went all the way to bring it to clinical application.
+He always found it important to be open to different application scenarios rather than being focused on one specific application domain.
+More than once he found out, that a method first developed for a specific area of application (like cardiac) has turned out more useful in another area (like neuroscience).Hennig has written numerous fundamental research papers on the development of Magnetic Resonance Imaging (MRI).

 Based on the CPMG multi-echo method, Hennig developed the RARE Sequence (Rapid Acquisition with Relaxation Enhancement) in 1984.
 Through his work the MR image acquisition time could be significantly reduced, which constituted an important step for its use in clinical routine.
 In addition, RARE offered the possibility to control the diagnostically relevant T2 contrast in MRI.
 The RARE method was first published in 1984 in the German journal “Der Radiologe”.
 His first submission to an international journal was rejected, with the comment that this method had already been tested and wouldn’t work.
 In the year 1986 international publications followed.
 RARE is currently one of the standard methods used in clinical MRI.
 The method is also known by the acronyms TSE (Turbo Spin Echo) and FSE (Fast Spin Echo).

-The Hyperecho method was published by Hennig in 2001.
-With hyperechoes the Specific absorption rate (SAR) of a RARE sequence can be significantly reduced while the image quality is almost completely maintained.
-This is important for clinical MRI applications at high magnetic field strengths.
+In 1991 Hennig published the so-called Extended Phase Graph(EPG)-method, which allows to calculate the signal intensity after MR-sequences with an arbitrary number of radiofrequency pulses.
+The EPG method is intensely used in the design of many current MR-methods like MR-Fingerprinting.
+It has also been the basis of the development of the Hyperecho and and TRAPS-methods, which were published by Hennig in 2001 and 2003 respectively.
+These allow to significantly reduce the specific absorption rate (SAR) of a RARE sequence without loss of image quality, which is essential for clinical MRI applications at high magnetic field strengths of 3T and higher.